jenningsanderson/aws-athena-workshop/README.md

 Therefore,  `./new-user.sh <user>` makes the user and copies the contents of this repository into the home directory while resetting the proper permissions.

 Only after this step is complete should the participant try to log in at [http://workshop.yetilabs.science:8000](http://workshop.yetilabs.science:8000).
-Whatever password they enter the first time will be their password for the duration of that account.
+Whatever password is entered at first login will be that user's password for the duration of the account.